There’s Significance to Smiling When You Walk Away

 Dad with his beloved granddaughter–two peas in a pod

-Once, I was riding the Pittsburgh trolley into the city, watching people get on/off at the various stops—absorbed with their smartphones.
+Once, I was riding the Pittsburgh trolley into the city, watching people get on/off at the various stops.
+Many folks were absorbed with their smartphones.
 At one point, a gentleman in a motorized wheelchair quietly drove on.
-His polo shirt and shorts revealed a body comprised of skin and bones, joints riddled by what I assume was MS. His head had a permanent tilt to one side of his thin, corded neck.
+His polo shirt and shorts revealed a body comprised of skin and bones, joints riddled by perhaps MS. His head had a permanent tilt to one side of his thin, corded neck.
 There was a foot control and he had one shoe off so he could drive his wheels.

-My memory zipped straight back to my dad and his worn-away-from-ALS body and his motorized chair that sped him up and down Griffith Road for one autumn and one spring before he was gone.
+My memory zipped straight back to my dad and his worn-away-from-ALS body.
+He used a motorized chair to speed up and down Griffith Road for one autumn and one spring before he was gone.

-The man caught my eye and I gave him a smile—the kind I gave my dad a million times.
-The smile I got back stole my heart.
-I don’t know how such a skinny person, with such a thin face, could produce a smile that stretched that far.
+This man caught my eye and I gave him a smile—the kind I gave my dad a million times.
+The grin I got back stole my heart.
+I marveled that a skinny person, with a thin face, could produce a smile that stretched that broad.
 It was obvious from the look in his shining eyes that his mental faculties were in tact.
 Like my father, it was his body that failed him.

 A few more trolley stops, a few more times I would look up from my book and he would see me looking at him.
 We’d both smile at the same time.
 Soon, he got off.
-I waved to him as he was departing, not expecting more than a smile in return—unsure if his hands could even function.
-But as he drove by the window, he looked directly at me and shot his right arm up into the air in a huge wave.
+I waved to him as he was departing, not expecting more than a smile in return—unsure if his hands functioned.
+As he drove by, he looked at me and shot his right arm up into the air in a huge wave.

 My heart exploded with joy.
 He received my smile and another wave.

-I have so many blessings, so many joys.
+I have many blessings and many reasons to be joyful.
+My life is full and rich with friends and family I adore.
 I have a body that works well in 98% of the ways it should.
-My life is full and rich.

-But that smile … that momentary opportunity to connect with someone who perhaps is unseen by too many people out of their own embarrassment or awkwardness … that beautiful huge smile filled my heart.
+But a smile….
+A momentary opportunity to connect with someone who is perhaps unseen by too many people out of their own embarrassment or awkwardness … that beautiful huge smile filled my heart.

 Have you surprised someone with a smile that lingered?